danabradbury/cognitoReference/README.md

 This is a demo project illustrating how to integrate **Amazon Cognito** with an **Angular** front-end and a **Spring Boot** back-end.
 Users can create an account, log in, and then use the **access token** to call protected endpoints in the Spring service.

+The cognito service can be cogfigured to authenticate users using a variety of methods, including social logins, SAML, and OpenID Connect.
+This demo focuses on the **Authorization Code Grant** flow, where the Angular app redirects users to the Cognito Hosted UI to enter their credentials.
+While testing the demo, cognito was successfully configured to authenicate against a user pool, google, and Microsoft Azure AD (EID Connect) using the OIDC pattern (SAML could also be used to connect to a microsoft domain).

 ---

 ## Prerequisites